-A handful of restaurants, a few coffee-bars, a couple of gift shops and beautiful mansions tucked into steep terraces that come alive on the weekends, during holidays and in the summer.
+A handful of restaurants, a few coffee-bars, and a couple of gift shops come alive on weekends and during holidays.
 That’s why we love Milies.
 Because despite the waves of tourists, Milies remains an introverted village.
 But again, that’s what Pelion really is.
 Small unpretentious villages that despite hundreds of daily visitors remain authentic and relatively unchanged.
 Apart from the Athenian license plates, nothing else in the village shouts “tourist destination.”

 Today, Milies is a hub for wealthy Athenians and celebrities seeking the quiet and slow pace of life in the countryside.
 The village has a lot to offer to both one-day visitors and long-term residents.
 Its location is excellent as everything is only a few kilometers away: the city of Volos, the spectacular beaches of Eastern Pelion, the picturesque seaside villages in the Pagasitikos Bay, the main mountain villages, several monasteries, and numerous trails.